timmcginley/Agile/Systems/Materials/README.md

 > Identify Element, Artefact or System

 Each element in the building has its own material system to descirbe and satisfy its unique material requirements.
 These material systems combine to create a total material system for all elements in the building.
-* Choose one of the build systems (not material system).
+* Choose one of the building systems.
 * Then choose an element in that system.
 * Consider how the element arrives on site and is processed until it is installed in its final location in the building.
 As a starting point you could take the traditional process, but imagine that the element 'floats' through the site into its final position.